 - Water sensitive urban design elements

 Following a community consultation and voting process, Bulleke-bek Park was voted the preferred name for the new park, with 64% of the votes.
-Bulleke-bek means Brunswick in Woi Wurrung language and was suggested by an Elder at the Wurundjeri Tribe Council.
-The Elder chose the name Bulleke-bek as the former Aboriginal name for Brunswick recorded by Alfred William Howitt (an anthropologist based in Gippsland) in his notebook, which is held by the Melbourne Museum.
+Bulleke-bek is the Woi Wurrung name of the area we now know as Brunswick and was suggested by an Elder at the Wurundjeri Tribe Council.
+The Elder chose the name Bulleke-bek as it was the original Aboriginal name for the Brunswick area.
+This name was recorded by Alfred William Howitt (an English anthropologist from the mid 1800's) in his notebook, which is currently held by the Melbourne Museum.
 The name is believed to refer to the description ‘flat country with scattered trees’.